 Yom Kippur is considered a major fast day, and in Judaism, it has only one other counterpart — the fast of Tisha B’Av, the ninth of the Hebrew month of Av.
 This fast commemorates the monumental events of the destruction of both the First and Second Temple in Jerusalem — both of which occurred hundreds of years apart on the same exact day.

-A Fast of Mourning
+Jewish Fast Days of Mourning

 In truth, this day was destined to be a day of calamity as, according to Jewish tradition, it was on this day that the 12 spies sent by Moses to see the Promised Land returned to the Israelites with a bad report, causing the people’s hearts to turn away from God.
 Because of that, God barred that generation from entering the Promised Land and sent them back into the desert to wander for another 40 years.